DCGO INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Docgo Inc. Investors With Substantial Losses Have Opportunity To Lead Class Acti...

 Class Definition:

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired DocGo securities between November 8, 2022 and September 17, 2023, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg/ dcgo .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired DocGo securities between November 8, 2022 and September 17, 2023, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site:

 Case Details: